 - Guiding clients as they build skills that can be successfully maintained after returning to the community

 - Helping clients learn how to manage challenges (emotional, family, social, etc.) that continue to interfere with healthy living

 Phase I of treatment is supported by caring and compassionate staff members 24 hours a day, 7 days a week.
 This phase is designed to promote daily living activities while also implementing intensive therapeutic interventions as clients work to manage the symptoms that result from PTSD.
 During a client’s stay at Wellness Resource Center, the following may be included into his or her treatment plan:

 Medication management: When people are suffering from PTSD, certain psychotropic medications can be extremely beneficial at helping to alleviate the distressing symptoms they experience.
 The use of any medication, however, will be determined based on an individual’s specific needs, on a case-by-case basis.
 Clients will meet with a psychiatrist at a minimum of once per week in order to monitor any medication that has been prescribed, as well as to make any changes that may be necessary.

 Individual therapy: Clients meet with their primary therapists at least once each week for individual therapy sessions, with additional sessions being added on an as-needed basis.
-During these sessions, clients have the opportunity to meet privately with their therapists in order to discuss how their treatment is progressing and to discuss any problems or concerns that they may have.
+During these sessions, clients have the opportunity to meet privately with their therapists in order to discuss how their rehab is progressing and to discuss any problems or concerns that they may have.

-Group therapy: Group therapy is the central component to treatment at Wellness Resource Center.
+Group therapy: Group therapy is the central component to rehab at Wellness Resource Center.
 Groups meet 5 days a week, with between 3 and 4 different groups being held each day.
 Group therapy is an exceptional way for clients to explore their commonalities and has proven to be a vital avenue for helping clients to gain insight, ultimately assisting them in making positive changes in their daily lives.
-The various types of groups that clients can expect to take part in during programming include:
+The various types of groups that clients can expect to take part in during rehab include: